Q&A: What is on the menu of the EU’s new Vision for Agriculture and Food?

 First and foremost, the Vision will guide all future thinking on agrifood policy.
 It will essentially replace the Farm to Fork strategy – the previous administration’s flagship agrifood policy and part of the Green Deal policy package – in helping to reconcile green goals with the economic realities of farming.

 The Vision will play a key role in dictating how the Common Agricultural Policy (CAP), the EU’s farming subsidy programme, looks after the current iteration runs out in 2027.
-Worth a third of the EU budget, the CAP is renegotiated every 7 years, with talks opening years ahead of the deadline.
+Currently worth a third of the EU budget, the CAP is renegotiated every 7 years, with talks opening years ahead of the deadline.
 In the summer, the Commission is due to present a proposal for how the CAP might look in the future.

 With a 2030 deadline looming for many of the EU’s green targets, the next five years will decide whether the EU will achieve the targets set out in its Green Deal policy programme.
 The European agricultural sector is responsible for 12 percent of the EU's total greenhouse gas emissions and also a key driver of biodiversity loss, so getting farmers on board is vital if the EU wants to stand a chance of achieving its green goals.